SpiritOfYoink/dotfiles/README.md

 > [!NOTE]
 > From now on, you simply need to use 'rebuild' to rebuild and switch the system configuration.
+This currently doesn't work.

 If you're debugging, include the following lines in /etc/nixos/configuration.nix